Table of Contents

 Important

-Step one: Check session running status
+Step 1: View session running status

 The session status displayed in UI messages requires the following functions or data to be normal:

-Essential functions or data:
+Essential functions or data that must work:

 Tip